ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/metagenomics_preprocess.md

 ## Metatranscriptomics

 Metatranscriptomics is to use RNASeq technology to profile expressed genes in a microbial community.
 It allows for the profiling of the composition of the community as well as the activities of the community from gene expression point of view.
 By mapping the expressed genes to metabolic pathways, it presents a picture of the functional aspect of the microbial community.
 It distinguishes an active member from a non-active member.
-In addition, it offers a tool to study the responses that the microbial community has to their changing environmental conditions.
+It also offers a tool to study the responses that the microbial community has to their changing environmental conditions.

 <p align = "center">